henryckh/30-days-typescript/README.md

 # 30-days-typescript

-This is very beginning of the Typescript 30 days challenge.
+This is very beginning of the TypesSript 30 days challenge.

 ## Install